ibm-cloud-docs/speech-to-text/features.md

 -   [Word confidence](/docs/speech-to-text?topic=speech-to-text-metadata#word-confidence) returns confidence levels for each word of a transcript.
 -   [Word timestamps](/docs/speech-to-text?topic=speech-to-text-metadata#word-timestamps) return timestamps for the start and end of each word of a transcript.

+These features are only supported for previous- and next-generation models.
+They are not supported for large speech models.
+{: note}

 ### Processing and audio metrics
 {: #features-metrics}